dbcraig/LmRaC/README.md

 ### Creating an Index

 All questions are answered relative to an index of source material.
-So, set an index in Pinecone to store embeddings of the sources.
+So, set an index in Pinecone to store embeddings of the source articles.
 If the index does not exist, you'll be asked to create it.
 LmRaC will indicate how many paragraphs of information are currently stored in the index.
-Note: the command to set the index is in natural language, so you can ask something like: "Set index to test1" or "index = test1" or anything that indicates you want to set the index.
+Note that the command to set the index is in natural language, so you can ask something like: "Set index to test1" or "index = test1" or anything that indicates you want to set the index.

 ```
 [user]  set index to test1